vsix8625/Build_Barrage/docs/OLMOS.md

    run_cmd("barr build --dir dir1");

    # Define extra clean targets from the sub-project
-   # NOTE: this is dangerous correct path is important
+   # NOTE: correct paths are important, wrong paths may delete unintended files
    dir1_clean_targets = "dir1/build dir1/.barr/cache/build.cache";
    clean_targets = "${dir1_clean_targets}";
-   # clean targets will used when barr clean is called
+   # These targets will used when `barr clean` is called
 ```
 - Useful for orchestrating multi-target builds, custom pre/post build steps, or invoking scripts.
 - Any output or errors from the command are logged; by default, errors do not stop the main build.